Best Cellular Home Security Systems in 2025

 • Is ADT a cellular or wireless security system?

-ADT offers service through either Wi-Fi or landlines, but both Wi-Fi and landline-based services come with cellular backup.
+ADT has wireless equipment that uses cellular connections as a backup.
 That means the system switches to cellular so it can still get a signal out if either of those methods of communication go down.

 • What are the downsides of Vivint?